arcxp/fusion-engine-logs/README.md

 ### Common Issues and Fixes

-- **Logs not appearing in CloudWatch**: Verify IAM role permissions, Kinesis stream configuration, and subscription filters.
+- **Logs not appearing in CloudWatch**: Verify IAM role permissions, Kinesis stream configuration, and the Lambda function logs
 - **Access Denied Errors**: Check the CloudWatch destination policy and IAM role permissions.